 This comedy series focuses on an old couple, Hyacinth Bucket and Richard Bucket who live in an upper-class street in Coventry.
 Hyacinth Bucket grew up in a working-class home, but now likes to think she is posh and upper class; she desperately tries not to be seen in public with her working-class family who lives in a council estate.
 This show has produced many laughs, many of those at Hyacinth’s expense as she desperately tries to convince everyone that she is posh.
 She is highly strung and extremely loud – something her husband Richard finds very annoying.

-Black Adder is a comedy television series that is set in different past times, for example, the first series is set during the middle ages, whilst the second series is set during the reign of Queen Elizabeth l.
-The most notable series was Black Adder goes forth, and this is set during the First World War.
+Black Adder is a comedy television series that is set in different past times, for example, the first series is set during the Middle Ages, whilst the second series is set during the reign of Queen Elizabeth l.
+The most notable series was Black Adder goes forth, which is set during the First World War.
 The main characters include Edmund Black Adder (Rowan Atkinson), Lieutenant George (Hugh Laurie), and Private Baldrick (Tony Robinson), and they are based in the war trenches.
-Many funny moments come from a sarcastic and dry humored Black Adder, and the bumbling fools George and Baldrick.
+Many funny moments come from a sarcastic and dry-humored Black Adder, and the bumbling fools George and Baldrick.
 Many hilarious scenes include those of General Melchett (Stephen Fry) and Captian Darling (Tim McInnerny) who like to come and disrupt the peace in the trenches.

 To enjoy & entertain yourself you can try sports betting NZ.